-Finally, the signal sequence for $\bs u$ is $\bs s= \psi ( \bs v( \hat{\bs u}_{\textnormal{sh}}, \bs u))$. \end{enumerate} Summarizing, the set of signal sequences is obtained by PAM mapping of one of the members of a coset of a linear code determined by $\mat G$.
-The coset element is determined by $\bs u$, and the leader is determined by $\bs u_{\textnormal{sh}}$.
-Notice that the set of allowed coset leaders does not necessarily have to be linear.
-By searching over coset leaders, message sequences with low squared Euclidean norm are selected similarly to shaping schemes in \cite{bocherer2019probabilistic,gultekin2020probabilistic}.
+\end{enumerate} Summarizing, the transmitted signal sequence is obtained by PAM mapping of one of the members of a coset of a linear code determined by $\mat G$.
+The coset element is determined by $\bs u$, and the leader is determined by $\bs u_{\rm sh}$.
+By searching over coset leaders, the message sequence with the smallest squared Euclidean norm is selected.